Arin-Grigoras/koreaneggroll/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on ...
-Discord.js Bot
+Portofolio Website in React.js
 - 🌱 I’m currently learning ...
 C++ | JavaScript
 - 👯 I’m looking to collaborate on ...
 Nothing
 - 🤔 I’m looking for help with ...
 C++